neilsorkin19/ai-essay-evaluation/README.md

-# ai-essay-evaluation
+# Dataset Creation and Analysis for Evaluating AI Text Detection on Student Essays
-I collected student essays and ran them through GPTZero to test its accuracy.
+I collected 160 student essays and ran them through GPTZero to test its accuracy.
 The essays will not be released publicly.
+They will be kept by [Tom Goldstein](https://www.cs.umd.edu/~tomg/) at the University of Maryland.
+This effort was for my Capstone in Machine Learning, CMSC473, during Fall 2023 at the University of Maryland.

 In the file, identifiers_removed_merged.csv, the column "Timestamp" is a unique person.
 The "File Name" corresponds to a file that is in a privately held document repository.
 "Classification" is the label that GPTZero has put on each essay.
 "AI Probability (%)" is the output probability of GPTZero for each essay.